kayslay/require_all/readme.md

  **require_all** does not have any dependency apart from the ones used in development ([mocha]() & [chai]()).

 ## Installation
-To install require_all all you need is the node package manager
+To install require_all all run

         $ npm install require_all